80 acres (two 40 acre parcels lined up east to west)

 Species of Interest:

-Must park on the side of Murphy Road (Don’t pull over too far as this is a very deep ditch)
+Roadside parking along Murphy Road (Don’t pull over too far as this is a very deep ditch).

 Indian Pipe Bog borders Murphy Road on the east side from 1/4 to 1/2 mile north of Arkola/CR52.
 The property is north of Winterberry Bog and about 2 miles east of Yellow-bellied Bog.